The year is 1960.

 Jim oversaw the remodeling of the Pantry himself in 1975, and today the slate roof, gables, large windows and white oak interior remain unique among the Gatlinburg skyline.

-The Pancake Pantry sits at the entrance to the Village Shoppes which carry that European style throughout, making for an Epcot-like getaway within the getaway.
+The Pancake Pantry sits adjacent to the Village Shops which carry that European style throughout, making for an Epcot-like getaway within the getaway.

 Still, all the fancy architecture in the world isn’t going to matter if the pancakes aren’t up to snuff.

 A review of Pancake Pantry’s cuisine